Hemp-Derived CBD

 -

-What should I bring to my initial consultation?For your initial consultation you will need to bring a referral letter from your physician if necessary.
-Here is check list for your initial consultation: Referral letter Insurance or Medicare card List of medications X-ray and scan results Driver’s license or other form of valid ID We encourage you to come to your initial consultation with a written list of questions to ensure you don’t forget to ask them when you are seeing the doctor.
+What do I need to bring to my initial consultation?For your initial consultation, please bring the following: Referral letter (if necessary) Insurance or Medicare card List of medications X-ray and scan results Driver’s license or other valid ID We also encourage you to come with a written list of questions to ensure you don’t forget to ask them during your visit.

 -

-Can I fill out information before coming to my appointment?We encourage you to print and complete your forms before your visit, as it will save you time.
-For all of our patient forms, click here .
+Can I complete forms before my appointment?Yes, we encourage you to print and complete your forms before your visit to save time.
+For all of our patient forms, please visit https://www.arthritisandsports.com/patient-forms.